×

 Individual Supervision

-One licensed psychologist serves as the primary clinical supervisor at each training site and on each rotation.
-This supervisor holds primary responsibility for all cases under supervision.
+Interns will receive supervision from at least two licensed psychologists throughout the training year – one supervisor per each six months and then alternating group supervisors.
 Interns receive a minimum of two (2) hours of individual supervision each week from their primary supervisor.
+Individual supervision focuses on direct client services and professional development.
+Supervisors hold primary responsibility for all cases/individuals the intern is involved with.
 Supplemental weekly individual supervision is provided as needed.
 This supplemental supervision may be provided by their primary supervisor or other adjunct faculty/site consultants.
-All training sites and rotations subscribe to an informal “open door” policy.
+All training sites and supervisors subscribe to an informal “open door” policy.
 Interns are encouraged and welcomed to seek consultation and supervision as needed.
-Individual supervision focuses on direct client services and professional development.

 Group Supervision